tony-aw/tinycodet/README.md

 This is not the first or only R package that incorporates in-place modifiers.
 Most notably, the `inplace` R package is devoted entirely to in-place modifying mathematical arithmetic.
-However, `inplace` has a nasty side-effect: If x=3 and y=3, using an in-place modifier from the `inplace` package on x will also change y.
+However, `inplace` has a nasty side-effect:

+If 2 R objects refer to the same values - let’s say `x = 3` and `y = 3` - using an in-place modifier from the `inplace` package on `x` will also change y.
 This can be very dangerous.

 **The `tidyoperators` R package does not have this problem:** modifying one object does not affect another object, even if they happen to have the same value.

-There are also other R package that, like `tidyoperators` use a safe in-place modifier, but I have yet to find one as comprehensive as `tidyoperators`.